cseAtIITK/admissions-website/src/faq.md

     their performance in our admission test and interview.
 The exact requirements are given in Section 2 of the PG manual, *here*.

+Direct admission for final year B.Tech students:

-	Recently M.H.R.D has allowed admission of final year B.Tech students from any of the C.F.T.I's.
+:   Recently M.H.R.D approved stipends for admission of final year
+    B.Tech students from any of the C.F.T.I's.
+These candidates *need not* have a valid GATE score.
 For details consult the [announcement on our homepage][direct-phd]

 ## What is the syllabus for the test/interview for Ph.D candidates?